Learning to Encode and Classify Test Executions: Approach

 \subsection{Neural Network Model}

-In this step, we perform the crucial task of designing a neural network that learns to classify the pre-processed traces as passing or failing.
+{\textsc{ValEnc}\xspace} {\textsc{TrEnc}\xspace} {\textsc{TraceClassifier}\xspace} In this step, we perform the crucial task of designing a neural network that learns to classify the pre-processed traces as passing or failing.
 Shape and size of the input traces vary widely, and this presents a challenge when designing a NN that accepts fixed length vectors summarizing the traces.
-To address this, our network comprises three components that are trained jointly and end-to-end: 1. a \valEncoder that encodes values (such as the values of arguments and return values) into $D_V$-dimensional distributed vector representations, shown within \texttt{Encoder 1} in Figure~\ref{fig:encoder-1}, 2. a \traceEncoder that encodes variable-sized traces into a single $D_T$-dimensional vector, shown as \texttt{Encoder 2} in Figure~\ref{fig:pipeline}, and finally, 3. a \traceClassifier that accepts the trace representation and the global variable values for state and predicts whether the trace is passing or failing.
+To address this, our network comprises three components that are trained jointly and end-to-end: 1. a \valEncoder that encodes values (such as the values of arguments and return values) into $D_V$-dimensional distributed vector representations, shown within \texttt{Encoder 1} in Figure~\ref{fig:encoder-1}, 2. a \traceEncoder that encodes variable-sized traces into a single $D_T$-dimensional vector, shown as \texttt{LSTM} in Figure~\ref{fig:pipeline}, and finally, 3. a \traceClassifier that accepts the trace representation for state and predicts whether the trace is passing or failing.
 The \texttt{Multi-layer Perceptron} in Figure~\ref{fig:pipeline} represents the \traceClassifier.
 We describe each component in detail in the rest of this section.

 \textbf{Encoding Values} Values within the trace provide useful indications about classifying a trace.
 However, values --- such as ints, structs, and floats --- vary widely in shape and size.
 We, therefore, design models that can summarize variable-sized sequences into fixed-length representations.
 In the machine learning literature, we predominantly find three kinds of models that can achieve this: recurrent neural networks (RNNs), 1D convolutional neural networks (CNN) and transformers.
 In this work, we employ LSTMs~\cite{hochreiter1997long} --- a commonly used flavour of RNNs.
 Testing other models is left as future work.
 At a high-level RNNs are recurrent functions that accept a vector $\mathbf{h}_t$ of the current state and an input vector $\mathbf{x}_t$ and compute a new state vector $\mathbf{h}_{t+1}=RNN(\mathbf{x}_t, \mathbf{h}_t)$ which ``summarizes'' the sequence of inputs up to time $t$.
 A special initial state $\mathbf{h}_0$ is used at $t=0$.